 Please, bear in mind that the tastings here described may change due to the season and the availabilities of our partners

-You will have a taste of the famous roasted camembert à la Provençale.
+Start your culinary journey in the Vieux Port, the heart of past and present Marseille, with a taste of the famous roasted camembert à la Provençale.
 You can try to dip a crouton in it.
 It’s delicious.
-Alternatively, have a taste of Provençal cheese, paired with local drinks.
+Alternatively, have a taste of Provençal cheese, paired with local drinks, such as the famous pastis, the iconic anise-flavoured apéritif from Marseille.

-Marseille is also famous for its confectionery, such as nougats and calissons.
+Have a stroll along La Canebière, one of the most famous and historical streets in Marseille.
+Its named after Canabe, the Provençal term for hemp, that grew in that area.
+Here you will discover why Marseille is also famous for its confectionery products, such as nougats and calissons.
 Come with us in an adorable boutique to discover the secrets of these sweet gems.

-The savours from Orient are calling!
+You will end your culinary journey in Noailles, the market district and also known as "le ventre de Marseille", literally "the belly of Marseille".
+Here, the savours from Orient will call you!
 You can taste some crunchy and melting pastries to enjoy without admission of guilt.
 Which one will be your favourite?

-You will meet your guide in front of the restaurant Le New Terrasse.
+You will meet your Local Expert for the Do Eat Better Experience Marseille Food Tour in front of the restaurant Le New Terrasse.

 Marseille, the oldest city in France, is a vibrant port city known for its rich history, diverse culture, and stunning Mediterranean coastline.
 With its bustling Vieux Port, historic architecture, and nearby Calanques National Park, Marseille offers a unique blend of urban and natural attractions.